Gao Lishi

-Gao Lishi (高力士 (Gāo Lìshì)) (684–762), formally the Duke of Qi (齊國公), was a Chinese eunuch and politician of the Tang dynasty and the Wu Zhou dynasty, becoming particularly powerful during Emperor Xuanzong of Tang's reign.
+Gao Lishi (高力士 (Gāo Lìshì)) (684 – c.May 762), born Feng Yuanyi (馮元一), noble title Duke of Qi (齊國公), was a Chinese eunuch and politician of the Tang dynasty and the Wu Zhou dynasty, becoming particularly powerful during Emperor Xuanzong of Tang's reign.
 He is believed to have been in charge of many decisions that were supposed to be the emperor's responsibility during Emperor Xuanzong's later years, and was believed to have been richer than many of the nobility of the era.
 Despite this, however, he was often viewed as a positive example of eunuch participation in politics for his personal loyalty to Emperor Xuanzong, which withstood despite its putting himself in personal danger later, during the reign of Emperor Xuanzong's son Emperor Suzong (when Emperor Xuanzong was Taishang Huang (retired emperor)) as it drew jealousy from fellow eunuch Li Fuguo.
 Further, during the years of his highest power, he was also said to make no improper influences on governance, and therefore drew no anger from the intelligentsia.
 Late in Emperor Suzong's reign, he was exiled upon Li Fuguo's urging.
 After a pardon in 762, he was returning from exile, when he heard of Emperors Xuanzong's and Suzong's deaths.
-Mourning Emperor Xuanzong bitterly, he grew ill and died.
+Mourning Emperor Xuanzong, he grew ill and died.